hstoychev/endeva-demo/README.md

 - Setup Public/Private project
 - Add all required "Service connections": Azure Subscription for ACR and AKS, GitHub repo for build and release pipelines
 - Create GitHub Service connection using OAuth (otherwise cannot manage AKS cluster infrastructure)

+3.1.
+Configure Builds-Pipelines
+- Set Build pipeline for initial Persistant Volume and Volume Claim on K8s cluster and run to deploy it on AKS.
+- Set two Builds pipelines for build and push docker images from GitHub repo to ACR.
+Both PHP and NGINX Continues Deployment CD pipelines.
+- Set